Mt. Hebron M.E. Church South and Cemetery

 The Mt.
 Hebron M.E.
-Church South and Cemetery is a historic Methodist church at 1079 Mt.
-Hebron Road in Colville, Arkansas.
-The church is a modest Plain Traditional wood-frame church, built in 1904 for a congregation established in 1872.
+Church South and Cemetery is a historic Methodist church and cemetery, located at 1079 Mt.
+Hebron Road in Colville, Arkansas, United States.
+The church is a simple traditional wood-frame church, built in 1904 for a congregation established in 1872.
 The adjacent cemetery also recorded its first burial that year.
 The church played a significant role in the growth and development of the community in the 19th century.

 The property was listed on the National Register of Historic Places in 2003.